June 21 2022 0Comment

 Five Reasons Why Security Managers Fail

-Prior to 1994 and South Africa’s change to a democratically elected government, the production line of security managers was largely a conveyor belt of retired or ex-military men.
-These were excellent soldiers; men of war, so to speak… people who had in most instances had some connection to a military or police background.
+Prior to 1994 and South Africa’s transition to a democratically elected government, the production line of security managers largely consisted of retired or ex-military men.
+These were excellent soldiers — men of war, so to speak — people who, in most instances, had some connection to a military or police background.

-One could argue that some industries, security being one, thrive under those military styled operating models.
-I for one agree that a parade ground drill instructor with the soft skills of a lawyer would be the perfect candidate to manage security and loss control exceptionally well.
+These men were exceptional at timekeeping, managing officers with a firm hand, and answering directly to top management.
+One could argue that some industries, such as security, thrived under these military-styled operating models.
+A parade-ground drill instructor with the soft skills of a lawyer would indeed be the perfect candidate to manage security and loss control exceptionally well.

-As “democracy” played out in boardrooms of the Union Buildings, many pre-1994 security managers began to see the corporate structures changing too.
-Companies started placing more emphasis on HR departments, unions began tightening their grip on large sectors, and many security managers contracts were terminated because of the company’s fear of being seen as “Politically Incorrect” in that pre-1994 ex-soldiers were still running security matters at the company.
+As democracy took shape, many pre-1994 security managers began to see corporate structures changing too.
+Companies started placing more emphasis on HR departments; unions tightened their grip on large sectors; and many security managers’ contracts were terminated because of a perceived need to appear more “politically correct.”

-The end result was that many, many companies began looking for new younger candidates to fill their requirements in risk and security portfolios.
+The result was that many companies began looking for new, younger candidates to fill their risk and security portfolios — a shift that significantly weakened overall loss control and security management effectiveness.

-Sadly, poor hires (match making) have become the first crack in the proverbial ice that is successful risk management.
-Even worse is the moving of the security portfolio and all its intricacies over to a employee with absolutely no experience or passion for the position.
-In fact, it’s nothing more than the handing over of the poisoned chalice.
+Unfortunately, poor hires — bad “matchmaking” — have become the first crack in the proverbial ice of successful risk management.
+Even worse is the practice of moving the security portfolio to an employee with absolutely no experience or passion for the role.
+It’s the corporate equivalent of handing over the poisoned chalice.

-In my 30+ years of experience in the field of investigations and security management consulting, I have encountered very few long term success stories involving the security and loss control portfolio being handled by an employee whose core function is actually something else completely.
-You do not match a burger flipper with a baker in a gourmet cooking contest.
-So why match the security portfolio with an employee from a completely other department or sector?
+In my 30+ years of experience in investigations and security management consulting, I have encountered very few success stories involving a loss control or security portfolio being managed by someone whose core function lies elsewhere.
+You wouldn’t pair a burger flipper with a baker in a gourmet cooking contest — so why assign a financial controller or HR officer to manage security?

 Appointing the correct person for the role is of absolute importance.
-Even small security teams will struggle to deal with risk and loss control if the leader of the program is not the correct fit.
+Even small security teams will struggle if their leader is not the right fit.

-In my opinion the success of the security manager and, ultimately, his programme is made a lot easier if the person in charge possesses three important skills:
+In my opinion, the success of the security manager — and ultimately their programme — is far easier to achieve when the individual possesses three key skills:

 1. Versatility